Navigating Your Family Court Journey - What to Expect and How to Prepare - Jameson Law -

 Preparing for Your First Hearing

-Understand your rights and obligations.
+arrow Understand your legal rights and obligations

 What Happens During a Court Hearing?